thoughtspot/thoughtspot.github.io/_admin/ts-cloud/spotdev-portal.md

 permalink: /:collection/:path.html
 ---
 The ThoughtSpot Developer portal allows you to explore the ThoughtSpot APIs and developer tools, and build your web applications with ThoughtSpot content.
 The portal enables business application owners and developers to learn about ThoughtSpot APIs, and evaluate ThoughtSpot features that are available for integration.
-The portal also allows authorized users to customize and rebrand the look and feel of the UI and configure custom actions to an embedded visualization or pinboard.
+The portal also allows authorized users to customize and rebrand the look and feel of the UI and configure custom actions in an embedded visualization or pinboard.

 ## Access Developer portal
 To access the Developer portal, follow these steps:

-1. Log in to your ThoughtSpot. as an admin or a developer user.
+1. Log in to your ThoughtSpot application instances.
 2. Navigate to the **Develop** tab.
-    The **Develop** tab in ThoughtSpot application is available only for the ThoughtSpot users with admin or developer privileges.
+    The **Develop** tab in the ThoughtSpot application is available only for  ThoughtSpot users with admin or developer privileges.
     For more information on configuring a user group with developer privileges, see the [ThoughtSpot Developer Documentation](https://docs.thoughtspot.com/visual-embed-sdk/release/en/?pageid=user-roles).

+    {% include note.html content="If you are not a ThoughtSpot user and you want to evaluate the Visual Embed SDK and APIs, you can register for a free trial and access the Developer portal on the free trial cluster." %}

 ## Find your way around